Club Info

 The Jesters is now a worldwide organisation of over 3,000 members, with branches in the USA, S.Africa, Canada and Australia.
 Members are elected locally by the committees of each branch and candidates are selected on the basis of playing ability, sportsmanship and contribution to their respective game.

 JP43 19320319 Jock Burnet, 1932Jock Burnet played in the first recorded Jesters match (Rugby fives) in December 1928 against Alleyn Old Boys.
-Thereafter the Club grew rapidly adding branches in the USA, Canada, South Africa and Australia.
 On graduating from Cambridge University where he was awarded his Half Blue for Rugby fives in 1932, Jock became a schoolmaster and, when not on a fives court, an editor.
 War time service on the Air Crew Selection Board helped him build his prodigious knowledge of Britain’s public schools and led to his appointment as editor of the ‘Public Schools Year book’, a post he held for more than 40 years, prior to becoming Bursar and Fellow of Magdalene College, Cambridge.
 His reputation led to him being appointed governor of no fewer than five significant public schools.
 He died in 1989.

 For an extended account of Jock Burnet’s life, see www.cu-sparrows.net/history/jock-burnet/